DataStax-Academy/zdm-scenario-katapod/intro.md

               This is a guided end-to-end Zero-Downtime-Migration hands-on experience designed to run entirely in your browser.
-You will start with a running client application backed by a Cassandra installation, and will go through all steps required to migrate it to an Astra DB instance/
+You will start with a running client application backed by a Cassandra installation, and will go through all steps required to migrate it to an Astra DB instance
             </p>
             <p>
               This interactive lab is designed after the phases described in detail in the ZDM Documentation pages,